mdanial1410/govtech-grant-api/README.md

     * Households with matching size will be processed to determine the eligibility of all grants
     * Listing of household will only list by 'house_id'
     * Listing of qualifying members will only list by 'id' and 'name'

+*Disclaimer: All grants mentioned here are fictitious and do not reflect actual grants that are being worked on or implemented by any government ministries.*